sumanji19o7/To-do-list/README.md

 modules used-pickle(to store write and read data)
-            -tabulate(to print data in the terminal which is easily readable) -time(ti delay the printing of some statements)
+            -tabulate(to print data in the terminal which is easily readable) -time(to delay the printing of some statements) Startup procedure- install tablulate from the terminal - pip install tabulate run the executable file